caresetjournal/Hospital_Charge_Master_Data_Schema/README.md

 * CCN - CCN of the hospital (allows for one file to detail several hospitals or sub-facilities)
 * NPI - NPI of the hospital (allows for one file to detail several hospitals or sub-facilities)
-* HPID - "0" if this is the root ChargeMaster, otherwise this is the HPID of the payor
+* HPID - "master" if this is the Charge data is the "master", otherwise this is the HPID of the respective payer
 * Charge_Code - The internally specified Charge Code
 * Charge_Code_Description - A short clinical description of the charge without abbreviations whenever possible
 * Code_Source - HCPCS/CPT/ICD Procedure/DRG